Planning for CloudBees CI on modern cloud platforms

 The CloudBees CI on modern cloud platforms planning guide provides guidance on the requirements for installing and using CloudBees CI on modern cloud platforms.

-CloudBees recommends that you review this guide and ensure all of the recommendations are met before you attempt to install CloudBees CI on modern cloud platforms.
-Ensuring that your environment is configured correctly will facilitate a successful installation.
+CloudBees recommends that you review this guide and ensure all the recommendations are met before you attempt to install CloudBees CI on modern cloud platforms.
+If you ensure that your environment is configured correctly, it will facilitate a successful installation.

 System requirements